thorfriisphd-rgb/Stability_Quad_Plot/README.md

 The script will prompt for a species name interactively if `--species` is not provided.
 The species name appears in the Stability Quad title.

+## Example Data

+The canonical example output figure is included in this repository.

+Due to GitHub file-size limitations, the associated molecular dynamics trajectory assets are maintained separately in the corresponding Zenodo archive rather than bundled directly with the repository.

 ## Key options

 | Flag | Default | Description |